Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 Januari 2025 04.21.31 UTC
+- WIB: Minggu, 19 Januari 2025 05.23.27 UTC
-- WITA: Minggu, 19 Januari 2025 05.21.31 UTC
+- WITA: Minggu, 19 Januari 2025 06.23.27 UTC
-- WIT: Minggu, 19 Januari 2025 06.21.31 UTC
+- WIT: Minggu, 19 Januari 2025 07.23.27 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: motivational
+Kategori: success